monacoremo/logmux/README.md

 # logmux
-Logmux tails multiple log files, labels their lines and outputs everything in one stream - Much like docker-compose, but for simple local log files!
+Logmux tails multiple log files, labels their lines and outputs everything in one stream - Much like docker-compose, but simply for local log files!

 # Installation